hgourvest/node-firebird/README.md

 ### Charset for database connection is always UTF-8

-node-firebird doesn't let you chose the charset connection, it will always use UTF8.
+node-firebird doesn't let you choose the charset connection, it will always use UTF-8.
 Node is unicode, no matter if your database is using another charset to store string or blob, Firebird will transliterate automatically.

 This is why you should use **Firebird 2.5** server at least.